 Chronically overeating added sugars — be it from soft drinks, cocktails, condiments, snack foods or desserts — can up our risk of chronic conditions like type 2 diabetes and cardiovascular disease over time.
 Newer research, like a prospective November 2020 study in The Journal of Prevention of Alzheimer's Disease, has even linked higher sugar consumption from beverages to a greater risk of dementia.

 Our current food system makes it all too easy to exceed our daily sugar needs.

-Friendly reminder: “The American Heart Association recommends that women stay under 24 grams of added sugars per day and men stay under 36 grams of added sugars per day,” says Maryann Walsh, RD, CDE, a registered dietitian, certified diabetes educator and the founder of Walsh Nutrition Consulting.
+Friendly reminder: “The American Heart Association recommends that adults stay under 24 to 36 grams of added sugars per day," says Maryann Walsh, RD, CDE, a registered dietitian, certified diabetes educator and the founder of Walsh Nutrition Consulting.
 “This is a good rule of thumb for people living with diabetes as well.”